netdata/binary-packages/README.md

 ### install and update

-The package can be used to update an existing installation made by another version of itself.
+The packages can be used to update an existing installation made by another version of them.

-If you want to use these packages on system that you had installed netdata by source, we suggest to uninstall the previous version first.
-If you don't uninstall it, this package will fail to update your system properly (i.e. it will not overwrite the existing `/etc/systemd/system/netdata.service`, `/etc/logrotate.d/netdata`, etc).
+If you want to use these packages on systems that you have installed netdata by source, we suggest to **uninstall the previous version first**.
+If you don't uninstall it, these package will fail to update your system properly (i.e. they will not overwrite the existing `/etc/systemd/system/netdata.service`, `/etc/logrotate.d/netdata`, `/etc/init.d/netdata`).